 Summary

-A list and discussion of the methods to evaluate a small business' worth from a small business appraisal company, How to value a small business.
+A list and discussion of the methods to evaluate a small business' worth from a small business appraisal company, how to value a small business and know what a business is worth.

 Why should I have my small business appraised?